Charles Hummer - Obituary

-Charles Albert Hummer, 68, of North Port, Fla., Kenosha, Wis., and Defiance, Ohio, passed away on July 29, 2020 ,after a long battle with health complications stemming from his years of service.
+Charles Albert Hummer, 68, of North Port, FL, Kenosha, WI, and Defiance, OH, passed away on July 29, 2020 after a long battle with health complications stemming from his years of service.

 Charles "Chuck" was born to Lavina Fern Gunter-Hummer, on December 2, 1951, a month after his father, Charles Albert Hummer, passed away unexpectedly.
 Charles entered the world a fighter and went out the same way, fighting until his last breath.